 If you are using Google Docs to draft your working paper, please be advised that formatting will not transfer easily between Google Docs and Word.
 Accordingly, please carefully transfer your material into this template and ensure that everything is formatted correctly, using the Styles provided in this document, before submitting to the Dais.

-Code:
+Code: Working Paper C

-Committee: Security Council
+Committee: Security Council A

 Topic: Threats to International Peace and Security Caused by Terrorist Acts